huanzhang12/passcode-fix/README.md

 PASSCoDe-fix
 ========================

-PASSCoDe-fix is based on the PASSCoDe (Parallel ASynchronous Stochastic dual Co-ordinate Descent) algorithm, and aim to fix the divergence problem of PASSCoDe in highly parallel situations.
+PASSCoDe-fix is based on the PASSCoDe (Parallel ASynchronous Stochastic dual Co-ordinate Descent) algorithm, and we aim to fix the divergence problem of PASSCoDe in highly parallel situations.
 Please note that the current version only supports binary classification (with label +1 and -1), and only implemented limited dual solvers in the LIBLINEAR (see Usage below).
 For more details about this algorithm please refer to the following papers:

 ```
 Fixing the Convergence Problems in Parallel Asynchronous Dual Coordinate Descent,